artigat1/News-Blogger/README.md

 - Publisher login: publisher@pressford.com / publisher
 - Employee login: employee@pressford.com / password

-You can register your own employess enabled user.
+You can register your own enabled user.
 The login functionality is very basic, using Microsoft Identity.

 #### Setup
 You will need Node installed